Skip to Content

 TIP: We recently did and recommend this highly-rated all-in Colosseum tour.
 After hours of research, it looked like the most complete tour and we were so glad we took it.
 Yes, it was more expensive than just the entrance tickets, but it saved us so much stress and we saw all the very best places in just 3 hours.
 And yes, the Underground of the Colosseum and the Arena Floor are absolutely worth it!

-PRO TIP: If you visit Colosseum on your own, be sure to book your tickets well in advance!
-If you want to visit Colosseum Underground, you will always have to go with a guide.
+PRO TIP: If you visit the Colosseum on your own, be sure to book your tickets well in advance!
+If you want to visit the Colosseum Underground, you will always have to go with a guide.
 Without a guide, you can choose between regular tickets or – slightly more expensive – tickets that also include a visit to Arena Floor (recommended).

 If you get this ticket and go on your own, make sure you don’t miss the entry to Arena Floor!
 Because if you pass it, you won’t be allowed to turn back (to control the crowds, there’s a one-way ‘flow’ inside).
 We heard from many people that things might get confusing and that they missed several parts of the Colosseum or thought they would visit them later and then were not allowed to go back.
 This is also why we personally go with a guide and recommend it to our readers as well.